 Bio

-created a range of course curricula in directing, devising, design & visual thinking, acting, Shakespeare, script
+range of course curricula in acting, directing, devising, design & visual thinking, Shakespeare, script analysis,

-David’s theatre directing credits include acclaimed productions for SpeakEasy Stage Company, Actors’ Shakespeare
+David’s professional theatre directing credits include acclaimed productions for SpeakEasy Stage Company, Actors’

-Project, Boston Playwrights’ Theatre, Cambridge Chamber Ensemble, Commonwealth Shakespeare Company, Underground
+Shakespeare Project, Boston Playwrights’ Theatre, Cambridge Chamber Ensemble, Commonwealth Shakespeare Company,

-Railway & Nora Theater at Central Square, The New Repertory Theatre, and Gloucester Stage.
-David’s recent directing
+Underground Railway & The Nora at Central Square Theater, The New Rep, and Gloucester Stage.
+David’s directing

 projects have been nominated for forty-six Elliot Norton Awards and forty-six Independent Reviewers of New England